stancangit/aptGUI/README.md

 <code>aptgui</code>

 <h1>Nice to knows</h1>
-The image file provided to be used if creating a shortcut
+The image file provided can be used if creating a shortcut